doxylamine and pyridoxine (Oral route)

 doxylamine and pyridoxine comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Swallow the delayed-release tablet whole with a glass of water.
+Swallow the delayed-release tablet or extended-release tablet whole with a glass of water.
 Do not crush, break, or chew it.
 It is best to take doxylamine and pyridoxine on an empty stomach.

 The dose of doxylamine and pyridoxine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of doxylamine and pyridoxine.
 If your dose is different, do not change it unless your doctor tells you to do so.